 Participants for the interviews were recruited mainly from the World Trade Center Health Registry (WTCHR), compiled by the NYC DOHMH.
-The WTCHR is a voluntary list of individuals who evacuated from and/or were exposed to the environmental effects of 9/11.
-Invitation letters in two mail shots were sent to those healthy individuals on the registry who were over 18 years of age, present in Towers 1 or 2 of the WTC, and who had expressed an interest in receiving information about other WTC related studies.
+The WTCHR is a voluntary list of individuals who were exposed to the environmental effects of 9/11.
+Invitation letters in two mail shots were sent to those healthy individuals on the registry who were over 18 years of age, present in WTC1 or WTC2, and who had expressed an interest in receiving information about other WTC related studies.
 As the NYC DOHMH protects the confidentiality of those on their registry, they mailed the letters of invitation to individuals on their registry on our behalf.
-The materials sent included a cover letter from the NYC DOHMH, a HEED Invitation to Participate letter and a 'Your Questions Answered' study information sheet.
-The Invitation to Participate letter was our introduction about the study to the survivors.
+The materials sent included a cover letter from the NYC DOHMH, a HEED 'Invitation to Participate' letter and a 'Your Questions Answered' study information sheet.
+The 'Invitation to Participate' letter was our introduction about the study to the survivors.
 It informed potential participants about who we were, the project aims, the nature of their involvement in the study and our contact information.
-The 'Your Ouestions Answered' study information sheet informed the participant of the procedures involved, the duration of the interview, our commitment to confidentiality and anonymity, the benefits and risks of participating, their ethical right to withdraw, along with samples of interview questions and interview locations and times.
+The 'Your Questions Answered' study information sheet informed the participant of the procedures involved, the duration of the interview, our commitment to confidentiality and anonymity, the benefits and risks of participating, their ethical right to withdraw, along with samples of interview questions and interview locations and times.

-Individuals who wished to take part in the study were invited to register on the project's website (www.wtc-evacuation.com), and invited to complete the web based Pre-Interview Questionnaire.
-This questionnaire was designed to elicit basic demographic and background information about the individual to assist in the interview process and ensure our inclusion criteria were met.
-Once registered, the interview team leader then contacted the potential participant to make arrangements for the interview.
+Individuals who wished to take part in the study were invited to register on the project's website (www.wtc-evacuation.com), and invited to complete a web based Pre-Interview Questionnaire.